jayaprakash017/intern_work/README.md

 	$sudo docker rmi image ubuntu

+it will definately throw conflict error because have same name and even have same image id like these

+Error response from daemon: conflict: unable to delete ce8f79aecc43 (must be forced) - image is referenced in multiple repositories

-it will definately throw conflict error because have same name and even have same image id To overcome that we have to mention the tag name alog with  image name and check images
+To overcome that we have to mention the tag name alog with  image name and check images

 	$sudo dokcer rmi ubuntu:lts

 	$sudo docker images